stephenhazeltine/Documentation/source/index.rst

 Libraries API
 ==============

-Oh, so you're not so hurry.
+Oh, so you're not in a hurry.
 Check out the full documentation of every API that DeskMetrics provide.

 .. toctree::
     :maxdepth: 1